nwoproject/Courier-Driver-Tracker/API/docs/README.md

 ## Get recent events that influenced driver score

 Returns at most 5 recent events that had an effect on the driver score.
-Meaning they either increased or decreased his score.
+Meaning they either increased or decreased their score.
 Each event wil have a type and in the case of an abnormality, it will have an description as well.
 The request expects a driver id and token in the body request body.

 ##### Request Body